ReflectCode/Layout_RecyclerView/readme.md

 -----
-# RecyclerView + Toast + Snackbar + R.java (Resources)
+# Gallery Demo
-This project demonstrates the conversion of RecyclerView Layout to iOS UICollectionView.
+This project demonstrates the conversion of Gallery demo.
+RecyclerView is ported to UICollectionView.
+Along with this Toast, Snackbar and android resource class.

 This repository contains the Android source code which was used as input and generated iOS source code project.

 | Class | Package |